jialingkun/WebviewWithLinkedPushNotification/README.md

-Try to make fcm push notification which on tapped, load an dataload url through webview
+Try to make fcm push notification which on tapped, load a dataload url through webview